Sport & Human Rights

 Kevin Simpson, Distinguished Professor of Psychology, John Brown University

-Mike Freeman, USA Today sports columnist and award-winning author
+Mike Freeman, USA Today Sports Deputy Editor--NFL

 3:00 PM - 3:15 PM